Why should I take a childbirth education class?

 Look for an instructor who is knowledgeable about current local practices, who uses a wide variety of techniques to help you learn and retain information, and whose philosophy is similar to your own.
 Learn more about options for birth classes.

-What “methods” are taught for childbirth preparation?
+What “methods” are taught for birth preparation?

 There are a variety of methods taught, and they vary in what non-drug coping techniques they cover, and how they address pain medication and medical procedures.

 If you are looking for a broad-based class which teaches both about natural coping techniques and pain medication, and teaches you how to make informed choices about your options, you might consider an instructor trained by ICEA, Lamaze, Great Starts, or CAPPA.
 If you would like to learn about non-drug coping techniques, but minimal information on medical procedures, you might choose Bradley, Birthing from Within, or Hypnosis based classes.
 If you want a class that focuses on pain medications and what procedures to expect at your hospital, you could be well-served by a hospital-based class taught by a labor and delivery nurse who may or may not have been trained in a childbirth education method.
-Learn more about methods.
+Learn more about methods of childbirth preparation.